AndreKelling/jspdf-template/readme.md

 Some functional tools are placed in `src/print`.

+### Image sizes

+Images need to be SVG in here!

+* Logo Size: width="40" height="49"
+* Address-bar: width="668" height="56", which is scaled down to keep details
+* Background: width="733" height="528", which is centralised and hangs a bit over the edges

 ## Issues

-* the yworks fork of jsPDF is used for their proper SVG integration
+* the yworks fork of jsPDF is used for their proper SVG integration.
+Still SVG should be SVGO (eg. https://jakearchibald.github.io/svgomg/ or configure a SVGO export in sketch [sketch SVGO export plugin](https://www.sketch.com/extensions/plugins/svgo-compressor/) like this https://github.com/sketch-hq/svgo-compressor/issues/20#issuecomment-411478737) optimized.
+So some attributes not working for rendering are removed.
 * custom font `work sans` isn't working in any case. sometimes i do switch font temporally for some calculations. e.g. for functions `getStringUnitWidth()` or `splitTextToSize()`
 * currently using localStorage to save the background graphic globally for synchronous usage.
 Might not be the best idea.